- What's Happening

 - Amy Dickinson—family reading advocate and syndicated advice columnist (ALSC)

-- Dr. Jennifer B. Kahnweiler—champion, expert, and author on introverted leadership (ALCTS)
+- Jennifer B. Kahnweiler—champion, expert, author on introverted leadership, and Auditorium Speaker (ALCTS)

 - Carrie Messina—leadership and human resources expert (LLAMA)

 - Kylie Peppler—connected learning leader and expert (ASCLA)